revolist/revogrid-docs/blog/javascript-gantt-chart-dependencies.md

 That is valuable when your users already live in tables, task lists, operations dashboards, ERP screens, financial planning tools, construction schedules, implementation workspaces, or internal SaaS workflows.

-## When RevoGantt is the right fit
+## When RevoGrid Gantt is the right fit

-Choose RevoGantt when your product needs:
+Choose RevoGrid Gantt when your product needs:

 - a JavaScript Gantt chart embedded in an application, not a separate project management tool;
 - editable task rows and a timeline in the same surface;